 - Identifying problems and barriers – part of the ongoing conversation enables and encourages issues to be raised – potentially helping to overcome the tendency of some people to sit on a problem and not seek input from others that could provide assistance or support.
 Asking how you can help is a great way for a manager to provide open support, leaving the nature of the support to be determined by the recipient.

 - Commitment to discussions – 1:1s and team discussions are only valuable if seen to be important.
 Cancelling them, truncating them or postponing them sends a clear message that they aren’t useful and may be just “going through the motions”.

 - Keeping an eye on trust – a key part of work relationships – we should all look for signs that trust may be under strain or has been broken.
-Another part of hightening our senses, being more aware of emotions and the circumstances under which people are working (particuarly during this pandemic period) can enable more empathy and understanding to be expressed.
+Another part of heightening our senses, being more aware of emotions and the circumstances under which people are working (particularly during this pandemic period) can enable more empathy and understanding to be expressed.